thierry-wendling/ai-references/README.md

 # ai-references
-A collection of useful references for AI/ML research and engineering.
+A collection of useful references for AI/ML research and development.

 ## News Channels
 ### Tech Blogs